akasranjan005/docker-k8s/docker/docker-examples/Dockerfile.md

 * ```EXPOSE 80```

-This will expose port 80 of your container with you base os.
+This command is only for documentation purpose, it doesn't open any port.
+In this case it shows that port 80 needs to be opened.